cjohnson318/cjohnson318.github.io/_posts/2025-01-25-using-valhalla-for-routing-in-mapbox.markdown

 scaled the coordinates to *10x* what I expected, i.e., a 20 degree latitude was 200 degrees.
 Besides that, adding a source GeoJSON and a layer was pretty easy.

+**NOTE** -- We're drawing the route on the map using the function `displayRouteOnMapbox`.
+This works by adding a *source* named `route` to the mapbox object, and then adding a *layer* that references the *source* named `route`.
+So in a more dynamic system we would keep track of sources and layers elsewhere, and add, remove, or modify them as needed.
+In this app, we're just painting the route on the map directly.

 {% highlight typescript %}
 import React, { useRef, useEffect } from 'react';